 United Arab Emirate known as the UAE is a middle east Asian country.

 7 Emirates (Abu Dhabi, Ajman, Dubai, Fujairah, Ras al-Khaimah, Sharjah, and Umm al-Quwain) collectively form the UAE.
-Abu Dhabi is the capital and Dubai is the most famous city
+Abu Dhabi is the capital and Dubai is the most famous city of UAE. we are sharing with you some amazing facts about UAE.

 Facts about UAE